jeffery9/gemini-mcp-tool/README.md

 This project is a fork of [gemini-mcp-tool](https://github.com/jamubc/gemini-mcp-tool) by jamubc, adapted for Qwen Code.

+## Supercharged Programming with Qwen Code

+Qwen Code is specifically designed for programming tasks, offering advanced capabilities in code generation, review, refactoring, and explanation.
+With this MCP tool, you can harness Qwen Code's powerful programming features directly from Claude.

 > 📚 **[View Full Documentation](https://jamubc.github.io/qwen-mcp-tool/)** - Search me!, Examples, FAQ, Troubleshooting, Best Practices

 This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Qwen Code](https://help.aliyun.com/zh/qwen/).
 It enables the AI to leverage the power of Qwen's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.